History of the Zeta Sigma Chapter

 BETA ALPHA PSI, the national scholastic and professional organization for financial information professionals, was organized February 12, 1919 at the University of Illinois.
 Its objective is “to encourage and give recognition to scholastic and professional excellence in the business information field.”
 This includes promoting the study and practice of accounting, finance and information systems.

 The chapter has been recognized numerous times for National awards.
 During the 1990’s, Zeta Sigma Chapter placed third in the National Undergraduate Manuscript Contest and nominated a winner of the Business Information Professional of the Year (BIPOY) Award, Bernie Milano.
 The chapter hosted the Southeast Regional Meeting in 1993 and the National Student Seminar in 1997.
 In the 2000’s, the chapter earned Honorable Mention in the National Undergraduate Manuscript Contest and nominated two winners of the BIPOY Award, Dmitri Stockton and Kecia Williams-Smith.
+Since the initial creation of the Project Run With It Competition, the Zeta Sigma Chapter has had a member selected as one of 72 participants.
 In 2012, Jewel Livingston was a member of the 1st Place Team in Project Run With It and one of our three Best Practices Teams placed 2nd at the Southeastern Regional Meeting.
+In 2013 and 2014, the chapter had Best Practice Teams place 2nd at the Regional Meeting.
 Dean Quiester Craig was nominated for and won Dean of the Year in 2013.
+In 2014, the chapter submitted its first application for Gold Chapter.

 In its 30-Year history, the Zeta Sigma Chapter has had five Faculty Advisors, Dr. Mark Kiel, Dr. Helen Kennedy, Dr. Gwendolyn Highsmith-Quick, Dr. Ida Robinson-Backmon and Dr. Lisa Owens-Jackson.
 Our administrators have served the national organization on many occasions.
 Dr. Helen Kennedy served as Southeast Regional Director, Dr. Mark Kiel served as Vice President of Administration, and Dean Quiester Craig served as the Dean’s Representative.
 Dr. Gwendolyn Highsmith-Quick has shown dedication to the Zeta Sigma Chapter and to Beta Alpha Psi’s International Organization.
 She served as the Faculty Advisor (FA) for more than 15 years and was awarded Outstanding FA in 1996 and 2011.
-She served as National Director of Chapter Activities and Chapter Development in 2000-2001 and is currently serving as the Southeast Regional Advocate.
+She served as National Director of Chapter Activities and Chapter Development in 2000-2001 and was the Southeast Regional Advocate from 2011 to 2014.
 Past members of the Zeta Sigma Chapter have reached the pinnacle of success becoming presidents of Fortune 100 Companies, partners in International Accounting Firms, and professors at major universities.
 Zeta Sigma’s accomplishments reflect the excellence of North Carolina A&T State University.

 Objectives of the Chapter:

-- To maintain superior status for the twenty-ninth consecutive year, for the thirtieth year, and for the rest of the Zeta Sigma Chapter’s existence.
+- To maintain superior status for the thirty-first consecutive year, for the thirty-second year, and for the rest of the Zeta Sigma Chapter’s existence.

 - To sponsor programs that will aid professional and personal development of students in accounting, finance, and management information systems.